 The Circle Skirt Tool calculated accurately according to my measurements and the resulting skirt fits like a glove.
 Just remember that if you want the skirt to have a bit of ease or sit a bit lower to adjust the waist measurement accordingly.

-The corduroy has a nap though, a bit like velvet, so at the centre back seam one side is one side is on grain and the other side is cross grain, which makes the two sides look slightly different at the back.
-Not enough to bother me for this make but next time I’ll make sure I use a fabric where the grain or pattern direction doesn’t matter.
+The corduroy has a nap though, a bit like velvet, so at the centre back the seam on one side is on the straight grain and the other side is

 An easy way to fix this is to fold your finished pattern piece in half so it is now an 1/8th of a circle, and add a seam allowance along one side (the app has already calculated the outside seam allowance so you just need to add a seam allowance along the fold line).
 Draw in new grainlines and use the halved pattern piece for front and back, and you now have side seams.
 I have attempted to show this in the graphic below:

 I feel that moving the grainline to the centre of each pattern piece results in a nicer hang to the garment.
 If you just fold your pattern piece in half so that the two side seams line up with each other and crease it down the centre that will give the exact straight of grain for the new grainline.
 Another lovely option is to cut it on the bias, a good tutorial on how to do this is from Threads Magazine here.

 What grainline you choose can be influenced by your pattern print (for example, if you are working with stripes, cutting on the bias with a centre front and back seam results in a lovely chevron effect as you can see in the maxi dress example below).
 It can also be influenced by the drape of your fabric, and whether you want a flowing soft look (bias) or a more structured look (straight).